 2. Behumble enough to ask questions, seek a mentor and learn from others.

-No matterhow old you are or how long you’ve been in business, there’s always somethingnew to learn and people to learn from.
+No matterhow old you are or how long you’ve been in business, there’s always somethingnew to

 I’ve beenseeking mentors to guide me through every step of the process from the verybeginning.